lukegrn/dots/README.md

 theoretically that should back up any config this would normally overwrite and install this instead.

+## On keybindings

+In general, these are tailored to give a similar experience across my Linux machine as work, and my personal Mac.
+The key to a consistent experience is mapping some third key (I use caps lock) to command on Mac, and control on Linux.
+This way I can always use caps lock when I expect to press control (or command, but I came from Windows/Linux before Mac so control is my muscle memory).
+Then, in my terminal config I rebind Command _back_ to control since those keybinds are the same across systems.
+Just always use caps lock and don't worry about the nitty gritty.

 ## Customization

 Don't be silly and commit sensitive keys to your shellrc - this looks for a